 If you do not want your print server configured via DHCP, BOOTP or RARP, you must set the Boot Method to static so that the print server has a static IP address.
 This will prevent the print server from trying to obtain an IP address from any of these systems.
-To change the Boot Method, use the BRAdmin applications or Web Based Management (web browser) .
+To change the Boot Method, use the machine's control panel Network menu, BRAdmin applications or Web Based Management (web browser).